Marconiusiii/OhCraps/README.md

 	• Bet Code: "h", "horn"
 8. Yo - Betting that an Eleven will be the next roll outcome.
 	• BetCodes: "11", "eleven", "56"
+9. Hop Bets - Betting on specific outcomes of the dice; hopping the 4s is betting that the dice roll 3, 1 or 2, 2, etc.
+	• Bet Codes: h4, h5, h6, h7, h8, h9, h10
+10. Hop the Easies - Placing a bet on all the easy way Hop Bets.
+	• Bet Code: hez
-9. All - See all prop bets you've placed.
+11. All - See all prop bets you've placed.
 	• Code: all
-10. Help - See a list of all Prop Bet commands.
+12. Help - See a list of all Prop Bet commands.
 	• Code: help
-11. Exit Prop betting and return to the game.
+13. Exit Prop betting and return to the game.
 	• Code: x

+##### Hop Bets

+Hop Bets are where you can bet that a specific number will appear on the next roll.
+Hopping the number places a unit on each of the outcomes possible for that number.
+For example, hopping the 6 places a bet on the dice rolling as 3 and 3, 4 and 2, or5 and 1 on the next roll.
+If one of those outcomes hits, you get paid for that but lose the other bets on the other outcomes for the number.
+Hard Way hop bets pay 30:1, while all the other bets pay 15:1.
+You will be prompted to make a correct bet amount for the specific number you bet on.
+There are 3 ways to make a 6, so any Hop 6 bets must be made in multiples of 3, adn so on.

+The Hop the Easies bet, or 'hez' as the bet code, places a single unit on all 15 easy way outcomes for the dice.

 Check the Pay Table section to understand the various payouts for all these bets.